Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 Adam and John lined up by the truck and let her get it out of her system, which was long enough for Marty’s dad to emerge from the forge, cleaning his hands on a rag.

-“You must be the man I’ve heard so much about.”
+"You must be the man I’ve heard so much about."

 Adam smiled nervously.
 He’d spent the morning agonizing over his clothing choice for this meeting, much to Marty’s mounting frustration.
 In the end she’d slapped him affectionately and told him to dress like he usually did when being presentable, so he was wearing his utilikilt with a plain red polo.
 Other than a quick shave and a trim of his hair…

 It seemed to pass muster.
 Marty’s mom was wearing jeans and a crew neck sweater, and her dad was wearing a carbon-stained T-shirt that was dark with sweat.
 Apparently, the trio had arrived early.

-“I hope so, sir,” he replied, shaking the older man’s hand.
+"I hope so, sir," he replied, shaking the older man’s hand.

 Kovač chuckled.
-“You don’t need to call me sir, son.
-I work for a living.”
+"You don’t need to call me sir, son.
+I work for a living."

 He was a charmer, that was obvious.
 And to Adam’s infinite gratitude, his first reaction wasn’t horror, or shock, or gawping geeky excitement, nor even an overt appraisal.
 Just...a handshake, and a smile.